Dorvie/Dawn-Challenge/README.md

 # Default Dawn theme with a new custom section

-This is the vanilla Dawn theme from Shopify, with a couple added files based on our website:
+This is the vanilla Dawn theme from Shopify, with a couple added files based on our website.
+The ones you should care about are:

 1. **sections/signup.liquid** A custom section that shows a service tile on it that can be clicked to toggle on and off (it is a checkbox input).